ibm-cloud-docs/discovery/custom-config.md

 - **JSON** files are converted using the `json` options.

-If your collection was created using [Smart Document Understanding](/docs/services/discovery?topic=discovery-sdu#sdu), the PDF and Word conversion settings listed will not be used, so changing these conversion settings will be ignored.
+If you use [Smart Document Understanding](/docs/discovery?topic=discovery-sdu) to create your collection, the PDF and Word conversion settings listed are not used, so changing these conversion settings are ignored.
 {: note}

 These options are described in the following sections.
 After conversion has completed, [enrichment](#enrichment) and [normalization](#normalization) are performed before the content is stored.